-Generic Name: tretinoin topical
+Generic name: tretinoin topical

 For the Consumer

 Applies to tretinoin topical: topical cream, topical gel/jelly, topical lotion

-If any of the following side effects occur while taking tretinoin topical:
+Check with your doctor immediately if any of the following side effects occur while taking tretinoin topical:

-- peeling of skin (severe)
+- chapping or slight peeling of the skin (mild)

-- redness of skin (severe)
+- darkening of the skin

 - lightening of normal skin color

-- Darkening of treated skin
+- lightening of treated areas of dark skin

 - redness of skin (mild)